Luligu/matterbridge/README-EDGE.md

 Once you run Matterbridge in Edge mode for the first time, the conversion will no longer be triggered.

-The conversion only creates a new storage (now the storage is a directoy) in the new format.
-It does not modify the old storage in any way, so there is no risk in trying Edge mode now before its official release.
-And you can go back to use matterbridge in the normal mode removing the -edge parameter.
+The conversion only creates a new storage directory in the new format.
+It does not modify the old storage in any way, so there is no risk in trying Edge mode before its official release.
+You can also revert to normal mode by simply removing the -edge parameter.
+After the conversion is complete, the two storages will be identical.
+However, once you start using Edge mode, any changes made to one storage will not be reflected in the other.
+Therefore, it is recommended to let the conversion complete, switch to Edge mode, and continue using it exclusively.

 ## When it will be released